 Numerous coach lines from different German and European cities arrive at Berlin´s Central Bus Station Terminal (ZOB) and other stops in the city.

 Berlin is also easy to reach by car.
 All highways to Berlin flow into the beltway (A10) surrounding Berlin.
 From there the exits will lead you to the city center.

 Further arrival information can be found on the city’s official website.

 Berlin has a very well structured public transportation system.
 Your accommodation can be reached by metro (the “U-Bahn”), city train (the “S-Bahn”) or bus from all airports and railway stations.
 Approximately four weeks before the FUBiS term begins, you will receive pre-departure information that helps you find the directions to your accommodation.

-You should definitely bring the following things with you: passport, visa (if applicable), enough cash for the first days (approx. 250 euro), valid health insurance (FUBiS also recommends accident and liability insurance; if you have chosen the FUBiS insurance package, you will receive your documents at the orientation meeting), towels, adaptors, laptop or tablet (recommended).
+You should definitely bring the following things with you: passport, visa (if applicable), enough cash for the first days (approx. 300 euros), valid health insurance (FUBiS also recommends accident and liability insurance; if you have chosen the FUBiS insurance package, you will receive your documents at the orientation meeting), any medication you take regularly, towels, adaptors, laptop or tablet (recommended).

 Which clothes you should bring depends on the season.
 In winter the temperatures lie between +10 ° C and -15 ° C. You should bring a warm jacket, scarf, hat, gloves and water-resistant shoes.
 In summer the weather is quite variable in Germany.
-It is advisable to bring clothes for hot summer weather as well as closed shoes, pants and sweaters for chilly days.
+It is advisable to bring clothes for hot summer weather as well as closed shoes, pants and sweaters for chilly and rainy days.